Alexander Megos climbs The Sacred and Profane (5.14c) at the Promised Land near Red Rocks outside Las Vegas, Nevada, USA On March 28, 2018

 Even back then, I knew this was it.
 This was what I wanted to do

 To say she's reached incredible heights since that early enthusiasm would be both an understatement and a terrible pun.
-With her signature languid, flowing style, she became the first person to ever clean-sweep an entire IFSC World Cup season – winning all six events in 2019 – and took home the sport's first gold medal from Tokyo in 2021.
+With her signature languid, flowing style, she became the first person to ever clean-sweep an entire IFSC World Cup season – winning all six events in 2019 – and took home the sport's first gold medal from Tokyo.
 She's now turning her hand to outdoor routes and the prospect of what she could achieve is truly frightening.

 Chris Sharma